Tom Bullock

-Tom Bullock (1872–1964) was a Black American bartender in the pre-Prohibition era.
+Tom Bullock (1872–1964) was an American bartender in the pre-Prohibition era.
+He was an African-American person.

 He was born in Louisville, Kentucky, on October 18, 1872, one of at least three children of Thomas Bullock, his father, a former slave who fought for the Union Army, according to US Census records.

-Bullock was a bartender at the Pendennis Club, the Kenton Club, and most notably the St. Louis Country Club, and is the first known African-American author to publish a cocktail manual, The Ideal Bartender.
+Bullock was a bartender at the Pendennis Club, the Kenton Club, on a railway car bar, and most notably the St. Louis Country Club, and is the first known African-American author to publish a cocktail manual, The Ideal Bartender.
 His book is notable as one of the last cocktail manuals published before Prohibition, providing a rare view onto pre-Prohibition cocktail recipes and drinking culture in America.
-He appears to have ceased bartending with the onset of Prohibition.
+Some writers believe that he appears to have ceased bartending with the onset of Prohibition; others believe that he continued to tend bar at the St. Louis Country Club or other private settings despite the legal prohibition.

 Bullock was known to be a bartender and friend to George Herbert Walker, who wrote an introduction to his cocktail manual, writing "It is a genuine privilege to be permitted to testify to his qualifications for such a work."
 In 1913, he was involved in a libel case when ex-President Theodore Roosevelt sued for alleged libel regarding his drinking habits, and asserted he had only had a few sips of a mint julep cocktail made by Bullock.
 The St. Louis Post-Dispatch disputed Roosevelt's claim, asserting that no one could fail to finish one of Bullock's cocktails.